mrinalkumarjha/AngularJS/AngularJsDemo/AngularJsDemo/Readme.txt

 ## $scope: This is angular object which is passed to controller function automatically. we attach the modal to $scope object which will be accessible
 			in view.

+5: ng src directive:
+					Using binding expression with the image src attribute result in 404 error.
+Image will display but 404 error will display in network tab.
+Reason for 404 error is binding expression.
+At the time of dom parsing binding expression are not available. so 404 error comes. but how image are available in browser. this is happened by second request after binding expression available. so 2 request made for single image.
+					To solve this we use ng src directive.